asmusskar/RIVA/Readme.md

 <p>
  <b>Figure 3:</b> Road profile used forverification: (a) synthetic road events, and (b) road events randomly distributed over a 50 m section.
 The original synthetic road profile and the filtered input signal are shown as a black line and a blue line, respectively.
 </p>

+As can be seen from Figure 4, the signals overlap, indicating that optimization problem was optimally solved.

 ## Installation
 * Download the package on your PC.